A certified Carbon Neutral Hotel A step in the

 3. All company cars are now fully electric.

-We will continue to work on reducing our carbon footprint across all functions of the business.
-A detailed
+We will continue to work on reducing our impact across all functions of the business.
+A detailed program

 We will research moving to electric sources for cooking in the kitchen and revisit the alternatives to

 natural gas for heating and hot water in the main building.